akltech/Object-Detection/README.md

 ## Step 2: Apply image preprocessing techniques

-In general, it's difficult for cascade classifiers to detect shapes in noisy images.
+In general, it's difficult for Cascade Classifiers to detect shapes in noisy images.
 Noise is random brightness or color in an image; it results from light in an image that a camera cannot capture.
 For this reason, blurring a photo may improve detection accuracy.
   <br></p>
 In figure 1, a noisy sky image resulted in poor object detection; instead of boxes around the clouds, the algorithm detected the noise.
 More accurate detection will occur by removing the noise with a blur filter, as shown in the last photo of figure 1.